-When you engage in de-escalation with an individual in crisis, you should seek to find harmony, not balance.
+When you engage in de-escalation techniques training you should seek to find harmony, not balance.
+Visit our de-escalation techniques training page at our de-escalation techniques training blog to learn more.

 Harmony = connection and ease of use